ONLYOFFICE/docspace-api-sdk-csharp/README.md

 <a id="packaging"></a>
 ## Packaging

 A `.nuspec` is included with the project.
-You can follow the NuGet quickstart to [create](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package#create-the-package) and [publish](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package#publish-the-package) packages.
+You can follow the NuGet quickstart to [create](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package#create-the-package) packages.

 This `.nuspec` uses placeholders from the `.csproj`, so build the `.csproj` directly:

 ```powershell
 nuget pack -Build -OutputDirectory out DocSpace.Sdk.csproj
 ```

-Then, publish to a [local feed](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) or [other host](https://docs.microsoft.com/en-us/nuget/hosting-packages/overview), and consume it via NuGet as usual.

 <a id="usage"></a>
 ## Usage